datasets-io/cavendish-density-of-earth/README.md

 #### data

-Raw dataset from [Cavendish](https://en.wikipedia.org/wiki/Henry_Cavendish)'s experiments which measure the density of the earth relative to the density of water.
+Raw dataset from [Cavendish](https://en.wikipedia.org/wiki/Henry_Cavendish)'s experiments which measures the density of the earth relative to the density of water.

 ``` javascript
 console.log( data );